 Over the two years, all pupils will sit both English Language and English Literature GCSE.
-In order to access the course successfully, students should be willing to work hard, focus in lessons and continue to read at home to improve their vocabulary and reading skills.
+In order to access the course successfully, students should be aiming to achieve a minimum GCSE Level 3 by the end of Key Stage 3.